Best GPU Temperature For Gaming

 Although most modern GPUs are powerful enough that they can run billions of computations, they are still a possible area where your PC might bottleneck.

-This can happen for various reasons, but in most modern setups, it’s the result of poor optimization by game developers.
+This can happen for various reasons, but in most modern setups, it’s the result of inadequate optimization by game developers.
 However, if there is a large discrepancy between the computing power of your CPU and your GPU, bottlenecks can occur.

 Unfortunately, there are very few effective solutions to this problem other than getting a better GPU.
 There are some methods that can be used on the CPU side of things, but, as far as GPUs go, you can’t do much more than lowering your settings and hope for the best.